Two Campuses: One Spirit

 Here you’ll find our Bill Williams gym, the Colonial Fitness Zone and Recreation offices, the Pre-Collegiate & Access Programs, as well as classrooms and offices for the English, writing, world languages, communication, and health promotion departments, including a Holistic Treatment Suite.

-This building between the Student Center and Newbury Hall houses the Maintenance/Trades Office, as well as the University Police department located on the northern end of the building.
+This building between the Student Center and Newbury Hall houses the Maintenance/Trades Office.

 Formerly known as Alumni Hall, the building was renamed the Kathwari Honors House and is now home to the Kathwari Honors Program.
 In addition to housing the administrative offices of the Honors Program on the second floor, the house features an Honors classroom, conference room, den and kitchen on the first floor that are open to Honors students 24 hours, 7 days a week with their IDs.
 The WCSU Child Care Center is located on the lower level.